averagewagon/cEDH-Decklist-Database/README.md

 # cEDH Decklist Database

 A collection of Magic: The Gathering (MTG) decks from the Competitive EDH Format.

 The site is hosted at [cedh-decklist-database.com](https://cedh-decklist-database.com).
-It utilizes AWS as a backend for the forms, while the main database is prerendered using Jekyll to improve performance and reduce the load on the backend.
+It utilizes AWS as a backend for the forms, while the main database is rendered statically using Jekyll to improve performance and reduce the load on the backend.

 ## Features

 - Deck listings with Scryfall-imported commanders and user-submitted information
 - Sorting, searching, and filtering support on the main database
 - Static rendering using Jekyll and Liquid to knit data files into static content